acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

    - **OpenCV DNN**:
      - Integrated with other vision processing
      - NEON SIMD acceleration for key operations
+   - **MNN (Alibaba Mobile Neural Network)** (In this project we used MNN):
+     - Highly optimized for ARM CPUs, including Raspberry Pi 5
+     - Supports int8 quantization and Winograd convolution for faster inference
+     - Efficient multi-threading and NEON acceleration
+     - Demonstrated to run YOLO models significantly faster than many other frameworks on ARM SBCs
+     - Lightweight and easy to deploy for edge AI scenarios

 2. **Task-Specific Model Pruning**:
    - Remove classes not needed for ball detection